Introduction

 Hemophilias

 Hemophilia A is an X-linked recessive coagulopathy that results in dysfunctional VIII.
-From our earlier discussion, we can see how dysfunctional VIII will result in coagulopathy and prolonged PTT.
-Patients with this disorder will often present with easy bruising, bleeding after dental procedures or from operations in general, and hemarthrosis.
+From our earlier discussion, we can see how dysfunctional VIII result in coagulopathy and prolonged PTT.
+Patients with this disorder often present with easy bruising, bleeding after dental procedures or from operations in general, and hemarthrosis.
 Hemophilia A can be treated with desmopressin and recombinant factor VIII.
 Desmopressin causes endothelial cells to release vWF, which stabilizes VIII.

 Von Willebrand Disease